top of page

 ‘Autism + Environment = Outcome'

-With regards to those children who are autistic and have profound intellectual and multiple disabilities, they have very specific individual needs, they require a team of specialised multiagency professionals to collaborate with them and their families to meet these needs.
-More importantly, they require an even deeper understanding from the key adults in their lives to enable them to experience and have a life that is as meaningful and rich as possible, not just meeting needs but allowing them to live a full life and develop meaningful relationships.
+With regards to those children who are autistic and have profound intellectual and multiple disabilities, they have very specific individual needs, they both often require a team of specialised multiagency professionals to collaborate with them and their families to meet these needs.
+More importantly, they require an even deeper understanding from the key adults in their lives to enable them to experience and have a life that is as meaningful and rich as possible, not just meeting needs but allowing them to live a full life and develop meaningful relationships and to thrive.
 Autistic children / autistic parents It is important to emphasize that to effectively meet the needs of any autistic individuals, teachers and other professionals (who are not neurodivergent), need to understand that if children are autistic (or any other neurodivergence) then it needs to be taken into consideration that their parents may be autistic or neurodivergent too.
 Studies show there is around 83% heritability between autistic parents and autistic children (Sandin 2017) .
 This is significant and needs to be considered; for effective communication and meaningful collaboration between everyone it is essential that this is explored and understood.

 This concept was also emphasised by Joanna Grace in our recent discussion about terminology (see previous my blog 'A reflection on the use of the word profound in relation to Autistic people').